aturner-epcc/uknss-benchmark-ior_mdtest/README.mdtest.UKNSS.md

 he parallel file system(s) (PFS) provided by the bidder.
 It measures the rate at which a file system can create, state, and delete files, and contains features that minimise caching/buffering effects.
-As such, the bidder should not utilise optimizations that cache/buffer file metadata or metadata operations in compute node memory.
+As such, the bidder should not utilise optimisations that cache/buffer file metadata or metadata operations in compute node memory.

 Observed benchmark performance shall be obtained from storage systems